 At Cranial Technologies, we’ve always dedicated ourselves to giving families a different kind of medical experience and creating a culture where employees enjoy coming to work.
 We’re an innovative, team-oriented company looking for people who share our passion for providing the very best care for babies every day—people who would embrace a unique opportunity to make a visible, lasting difference for each baby they touch.

 What we do!

 We help babies!
 Founded in 1986, Cranial Technologies is the only company in the world solely dedicated to treating infants with plagiocephaly, a condition where a baby develops a flat spot on the head.
 The condition affects nearly one in two infants today (47%), with experts recommending that one in every ten babies be evaluated for treatment.
-To date, we’ve reshaped the lives of more than 100,000 babies using our proven safe and effective DOC Band®.
+To date, we’ve reshaped the lives of approximately 175,000 babies using our proven safe and effective DOC Band®.

 Where We’re Located

 Headquartered in Tempe, Arizona, we have over 35 clinic locations throughout the US .
 Our headquarters is home to our Manufacturing and Corporate teams (including Marketing, Research & Development, Finance, Client & Intake Specialists, Insurance Managers, Information Technology and Human Resources), while our Clinic teams include Clinicians, Baby Imaging Specialists and Sales Representatives in each market.